HarshKapadia2/blog/content/posts/git-directory.md

         ![The contents of the FETCH_HEAD file](cat-FETCH_HEAD-1.png#center)

         -   From the image above, only one branch is displayed without the `not-for-merge` text.
-The odd one out (the main branch in this case) is the branch which was checked out while fetching.
+The odd one out (the 'main' branch in this case) is the branch which was checked out while fetching.

     -   Explicitly mentioned using the [`git fetch <remote_repo_alias> <branch_name>` command](https://harshkapadia2.github.io/git_basics/#_git_fetch).